-In studies conducted in pregnant rats and rabbits, bupropion was administered orally during the period In studies conducted in pregnant rats and rabbits, bupropion was administered orally during the period of organogenesis at doses of up to 450 mg/kg/day, and 150 mg/kg/day, respectively (approximately 10 and 6 times the MRHD, respectively, on a mg/m5 basis).
-There was no evidence of fetal malformations in rats.
-When given to pregnant rabbits during organogenesis, non-dose-related increases in incidence of fetal malformations and skeletal variations were observed at the lowest dose tested (25 mg/kg/day, approximately equal to the MRHD on a mg/m5 basis) and greater.
+In studies conducted in pregnant rats and rabbits, bupropion was administered orally during the period of organogenesis at doses of up to 450 mg/kg/day, and 150 mg/kg/day, respectively (approximately 10 and 6 times the MRHD, respectively, on a mg/m2 basis).
+There was no evidence (approximately of an amount of the many of the pregnant rabbits during organogenesis, non-dose-related increases in incidence of fetal malformations and skeletal variations were observed at the lowest dose tested (25 mg/kg/day, approximately equal to the MRHD on a mg/m2 basis) and greater.
 Decreased fetal weights were observed at doses of 50 mg/kg/day (approximately 2 times the MRHD on a mg/m2 basis) and greater.
-No maternal toxicity was evident at doses of 50 mg/kg/day or less.
+No maternal toxicity was evident at doses of